List of accidents and incidents involving the Yakovlev Yak-40: 1990s

-A Servicios Aéreos Amazónicos Yak-40 (OB-1569) serving the Trujillo-Saposoa-Juanjuí-Tocache-Lima schedule, crashed into the Saposoa River after overrunning the airstrip during landing.
-The aircraft either crashed due to heavy rain reported at the time.
-From the 31 occupants (26 passengers and 5 crew) 5 passengers and 1 crewmen died.
+Servicios Aéreos Amazónicos Flight 2079, (reg.
+OB-1569), serving the Trujillo-Saposoa-Juanjuí-Tocache-Lima schedule, crashed into the Saposoa river after overrunning the airstrip during landing.
+The aircraft reportedly crashed due to the Ukrainian instructor pilot's decision to land despite heavy rain and poor visual conditions reported at the time, which led the aircraft to touch down halfway through the wet runway, which deprived it of enough space to brake, leading to the accident.
+Reportedly, the pilot's conflict with the Peruvian student copilot over the decision to land would have been a contributing factor, as the latter claimed to have tried to abort the landing at the last moment.
+Of the 31 occupants (26 passengers and 5 crew), 5 passengers and the pilot died.